mjb825/Target-Practice/README.md

 Press `S` to view scores (if hosted on server that supports PHP)

-Scores won't be retained using GitHub Pages because PHP isn't supported since it's only meant for static websites.
+Scores won't be retained using GitHub Pages because PHP isn't supported since it's only meant for static websites, but scores will still be retained if you don't leave the page.